 Sciatica: Definition, Symptoms and Common Misconceptions

 There’s a common misconception that sciatica is a medical condition, when in fact, it is more accurately described as a symptom.
 Sciatica refers to the body’s largest nerve, the sciatic nerve.
 This nerve runs all the way down the lower torso and into the legs.
 When sciatica occurs, what is actually meant is that the sciatic nerve is being pinched or irritated in some way.
-Dr. Mark J. Freund and Dr. Nicole Gopaul of Natural Care Chiropractic, located in Lindenhurst, IL., are available to treat your symptoms.
+Dr. Nicole Gopaul of Natural Care Chiropractic, located in Lindenhurst, IL., is available to treat your symptoms.

 Sciatica is often caused by herniated or bulging discs, spinal stenosis, or spinal misalignment.
 Common sciatica symptoms include sharp, burning sensations running through the buttock or leg, lower back pain, tingling or loss of sensation in the extremities, and difficulty controlling the legs or feet.

 The pain associated with sciatica can worsen and improve erratically.
 Until you locate the cause of the tension, it will not stay away permanently.
 The majority of patients with sciatica find noninvasive treatments successful.
-Dr. Freund and Dr. Gopaul can meet with you for an evaluation.
-They can discover what’s causing your sciatica, whether it be a spinal alignment or disc problem.
+Dr. Gopaul can meet with you for an evaluation.
+She can discover what’s causing your sciatica, whether it be a spinal alignment or disc problem.
 Both chiropractors are also qualified in degenerative spinal conditions.

 There are a few recommended treatments for sciatica.
 Chiropractic adjustments can restore your spinal and disc alignment.
 Manual therapy can be used to relieve the muscles that are pinching the nerve.
 Physical therapy will allow you to strengthen your muscles to support a healthy spine.